Learn about our ESDL Family

 Sarah Thomas, 2019: currently Fulbright Awardee, teaching abroad in Taiwan

-Jenna Marzougui, 2020: currently Master’s student in Psychological Sciences, College of William & Mary
+Jenna Marzougui, 2020: currently a Master’s student in Psychological Sciences, College of William & Mary

 Carolynn McElroy, 2020: currently pursuing M.S. in Speech-Language Pathology, Gallaudet University